veg-share/frontend-ui/README.md

 # Garden Party Frontend UI

-Garden Party is a Progressive Web Application (PWA) that allows home gardeners to find and share surplus harvest with their community.
+[Garden Party](https://gardenparty.vercel.app/) is a Progressive Web Application (PWA) that allows home gardeners to find and share surplus harvest with their community.
 A user can create a post with a title, description, and image, as well as search posts from all users.

 This project was built by a team of five software engineers at the [Turing School of Software & Design](https://turing.edu/).
 It is composed of a frontend application built with React and a backend application built using Ruby on Rails and GraphQL.
+Here is the spec sheet that guided this project: [Spec](https://mod4.turing.edu/projects/capstone.html), and our initial wireframes and design inspiration: [Wireframe](https://miro.com/app/board/o9J_lLCjO7g=/).

 View the deployed app [here](https://gardenparty.vercel.app/).